 An article of mine, "Transitioning into CIA: The Strategic Services Unit in Indonesia," appeared in Studies in Intelligence, Vol. 60, No. 1, March 2016.
 That story has been revised and expanded for this book.

-Apart from a few copy-edits, the only change from the original Amazon Kindle version of this book is some additional information on OSS/SSU officer Dillon Ripley.
+Apart from additional copy editing in 2020 and 2022, the only change from the original Amazon Kindle version of this book is some additional information on OSS/SSU officer Dillon Ripley.